inex/birdseye/README.md

 ## Built in Looking Glass

-This API has an optional built in looking glass which utilises the API internally.
-This is mildly inefficient as it means a json_encode/json_decode of the same data but it proves the API, keeps us honest and it not a major performance overhead.
+This API has an optional built-in looking glass which utilises the API internally.
+This is mildly inefficient as it means a json_encode/json_decode of the same data but it proves the API, keeps us honest and the performance overhead is not excessive.

 To enable it, set the following parameter to true in your configuration file: